-- 1. Insufficient evidence to warrant the judicial outcome; - 2.
-Evidence of prejudicial error; - 3.
-Discovery of new evidence which could affect the decision; - 4.
+- 1. Insufficient evidence to warrant the Student Conduct outcome; - 2.
+Evidence of prejudicial error; - Discovery of new evidence which could affect the decision: - 4.
 Excessive penalty; and/or, - 5.
 Substantial violation of hearing procedures.

-Students requesting an appeal must submit a letter to the Chief Judicial Officer within three (3) school days from receipt of the written decision.
-This letter must be submitted in 'hard copy' rather than via e-mail.
+Students requesting an appeal must submit a letter to the Director of Campus Life within three (3) school days from receipt of the written decision.
+This letter must be submitted by the student in person or via e-mail.
 All information to be considered with the appeal must be included at this time.
 Failure to request an appeal within the designated time will render the original decision final and conclusive.